To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Food Service

-Food Service is available for groups of 30 or more (see rate sheet).
-Prior arrangements must be made and the “Advance Meal Guarantee count†form must be submitted 15 days before arrival (you will be charged for a minimum of 30 people per meal) a 10% late fee will be applied to the total meal count multiplied by the lowest per meal cost if meal guarantee form is not returned 15 days before your group arrives.
+Food Service is available for groups of 30 or more (refer to rate sheet).
+Arrangements must be made in advance, and the "Advance Meal Guarantee Count" form must be submitted 15 days before arrival.
+Groups will be charged for a minimum of 30 people per meal.
+A 10% late fee applies if the form is not returned on time.

-***Food is not to be taken from the dinning hall***
+***Food must not be removed from the dining hall.***

-Groups may use the Lodge or Village Kitchen for doing their own food preparation (see rate sheet).
-The kitchen is equipped with all cooking utensils, grill, range, ovens, cutlery, serving dishes, one freezer, and one refrigerator. .
-All food should be kept below 40 degrees or above 140 degrees to minimize food contamination.
+Groups may use the Lodge or Village Kitchen for their own food preparation (refer to rate sheet).
+These kitchens are equipped with cooking utensils, grills, ranges, ovens, cutlery, serving dishes, a freezer, and a refrigerator.
+All food should be kept below 40 degrees or above 140 degrees to minimize contamination.
 Each group should bring paper plates, cups, napkins, and silverware.
-All cooking utensils should be washed and air dried and put back in their designated locations.
-Guidelines for clean up are posted in the Kitchen area.
-All personal/ group food must be removed from the facility upon departure, and all garbage and trash placed in dumpster behind the Feather Inn.
+All utensils must be washed, air-dried, and returned to their locations.
+Cleanup guidelines are posted in the kitchen area.
+All personal/group food must be removed upon departure, and trash placed in the dumpster behind the Feather Inn.

 Proof of Insurance